TCU-ClassifAI/classifAI-engine/docs/installation.md

 * [Python 3.10 or higher](https://www.python.org/downloads/)
 * Docker is required to run this project.
 You can download it [here](https://www.docker.com/products/docker-desktop).
 * [ffmpeg](https://ffmpeg.org/download.html) is required to run this project.
 You can download it [here](https://ffmpeg.org/download.html).
+* [Redis](https://redis.io/download) is required to run this project.
+You can download it with `sudo apt install redis`.
+* [Hugging Face token](https://hf.co/settings/tokens) is required to use the Hugging Face models.
+You can get a token [here](https://hf.co/settings/tokens).
+You must also accept the terms and conditions for the models you want to use ([here](https://hf.co/pyannote/speaker-diarization-3.1) and [here](https://hf.co/pyannote/segmentation-3.0)).

 ## Installation